woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 title: Self-documenting is a myth, and how to make your code self-documenting
 author: woubuc
 description: >
-  Self-documenting code is often presented as a programmer's utopia where you don't need to write comments.
+  Self-documenting code is often presented as a programmer's utopia, where you don't need to write comments at all!
 But code can never be entirely self-documenting.
-Here are some tips on how to clean up your code and write less comments without losing sight of the big picture.
+Here are some tips on how to clean up your code and write fewer comments without losing sight of the big picture.

-published: false
+published: true
-date: 2019-07-29
+date: 2019-08-03

 tags:
 - Best Practices